Yagodnik/ge2d/README.md

 # ge2d
-ge2d is a new JavaScript framework for creating 2d games on HTML5 and JacaScript.
+ge2d is a new JavaScript framework for creating 2d games on HTML5 and JavaScript.